Update on COVID-19

 Goodenough’s great sense of community remains – even in lockdown.
 Events and activities have been re-imagined with daily podcasts, Zoom-rooms and online activities – including quizzes, creative projects, study groups and symposia created by staff and Members.
 (Recent highlights include the Fellows and Friends video series, the Dean’s Studium, and a full Mental Health Awareness Week programme.)

-To maintain our high standard of care, and to support our Members during what is a very difficult time we have introduced a wide range of safety and hygiene measures to stay COVID-19 secure.
+To maintain our high standard of care, and to support our Members during what is a very difficult time, we have introduced a wide range of safety and hygiene measures to stay COVID-19 secure.
+The College has consulted with, and received support from, Public Health England on its management of such arrangements.
+The College continues to reassess and risk assess arrangements for the operation of College to ensure that they continue to secure the safety of College Members and Staff.

 Staff at the College who are able to work remotely from home are doing so.
-However, our resident leadership team of the Director, Dean, Registrar and Chaplain remain on site, supported by a core team to run essential operations for our Members.
+However, our resident leadership team of the Director, Dean, Registrar and Chaplain remain on site alongside a core team to run essential operations for our Members supported by the homeworking teams.

-Goodenough’s front line employees – the reception team, cleaners, catering, facilities management and maintenance staff – stand front and centre for us every day as our unsung heroes.
+Goodenough’s front line employees – the reception team, cleaners, catering, facilities management and maintenance staff – stand front and centre for us every day as our recognised heroes.

 The College’s motto Unitas in sapienta.
 Nemo separabit (‘Unity in wisdom.
 None shall separate us’) speaks to the power of unity.
 In the spirit of our founder, we reiterate that we are all in this together.
 If ever there was a time for unity, this is it.

 We wish you and your loved ones the very best of health and wellbeing.
-Stay safe and look after each other.
+Stay safe, stay alert and look after each other.
 The situation will (eventually) improve and we look forward to better times ahead.
+We continue to welcome new Members to the College for the 2020/21 Academic Year, as travel and operational restrictions allow.